-- d) Complete the other certificate request details according to your environment. - e) Click OK to close the Log Server Properties dialog box. - 4) On the command line of the SMC, create a certificate request and a private key for the Log Server. - a) Enter the sgCertifyLogSrv command on SMC Appliance restricted shell:
+- Complete the other certificate request details according to your environment. - f) Click OK to close the Log Server Properties dialog box. - On the command line of the SMC Appliance, create a certificate request and a private key for the Log Server. - a) Enter the sgCertifyLogSrv command on restricted shell: